sam-may/higgs_dna_tutorial.github.io/index.md

 python run_analysis.py --log-level "DEBUG" --config "metadata/tutorial/tth_preselection.json" --merge_outputs --sample_list "ttH_M125" --output_dir "tutorial_tth" --short
 ```

+### Adding additional fields to outputs
+In our example, we saved a variety of variables related to the diphoton pair.
+For most analyses, you will want to save additional variables to make data/MC plots with, use in BDT/DNN training, etc.

+To do this, we would first calculate these variables in the tagger,

 ### 3.2.2 Adding systematics
 Next, we can start to add corrections and scale factors (and possibly their uncertainties) to our analysis.
 Each systematic is implemented through a class derived from the `Systematic` class in `higgs_dna/systematics/systematic.py`.